junlinchen12138/cse15l-lab-reports-2/labreport2.md

 at MarkdownParse.main(MarkdownParse.java:43)

 ```
 The symptom was that there was an index out of bounds exceptions thrown.
 The bug was that the code that checked for the next part of the link never took into account that brackets could be intentionally put in the text of the file without them implying a link, so when the body of the link did not follow, it went out of bounds when trying to get a substring of something that did not exist.
-The failure inducing input was a file with brackets within its text that were not meant to be links.
+The failure inducing input was a file with brackets within its text that did not follow the template of a link.

 ## Code Change 3:
 #### The Images as Links Bug